Glossary

 SiteCMD Score - The headline number out of 100 that summarizes your project’s health.
 See The SiteCMD Score.

-Impact — The per-issue penalty that goes into the score.
+Impact - The per-issue weight used to rank findings: the severity’s base points, scaled by confidence and status, boosted by occurrences.
 The Issues list sorts by impact, not by severity alone.

 Engine and architecture terms